Premium

 Activities

-• Warm-up and vocabulary: Students activate their existing knowledge by discussing what makes meetings effective and learn key terms like 'facilitator' and 'blocker' through a matching exercise.
+• A warm-up discussion where students activate their existing knowledge by discussing what makes meetings effective and learn key terms like 'facilitator' and 'blocker' through a matching exercise.

 • Video comprehension: Learners watch a video about stand-up meetings and complete two tasks: a true/false exercise for general understanding and a note-taking activity to identify the three key questions.